nanopool/nanominer/README.md

 This parameter can either be used to set the name of the folder in which log files will be created (e.g. `logPath=logfolder/`), or to specify a path to single file, which will be used for all logs (e.g. `logPath=logs/log.txt`, `logPath=/var/log/nanominer/log.txt`, `logPath=C:\logs\log.txt`).
 Both relative and absolute paths work.
 Default value for this parameter is _logs/_.

-### port
+### webPassword
 Optional common parameter.
-Port for BoringAPI monitoring server, which can be used for sending remote HTTP requests (e.g. http://127.0.0.1:9090/stats) for getting the mining statistics.
+Password for web interface.
+There is no password by default (web interface is read-only).

+### webPort
+Optional common parameter.
+Port for web interface.
 The default port is 9090.
+Zero value disables web interface.

 ### mport
 Optional common parameter.